CA Inter Amendments For May 2026

 CGST Act, 2017

-1. Rate of tax prescribed for supply of goods*
+1. Rate of tax prescribed for the supply of goods*

 2. Rate of tax prescribed for supply of services*